Why work with marketing automation strategies in e-commerce and retail?

 Two flies in one bang here.
 You can work both proactively and appreciative in your automations, by setting up churn score workflows.
 In Voyado, the churn score runs from 0-1.0 where 1.0 is a churning customer.
 We recommend you set up a re-activation workflow for all customers who reach 0.75 when they are on the edge.
 Re-activate them by sending inspiring and engaging content.
 Think about the channel you use for this workflow, since a customer who is about to churn might not open all your emails, try sending them an SMS!
 Or why not go old school and try postal?

 You can also set up a workflow for all customers who reach a score between 0- 0.25, who are your most loyal customers!
 Throw them in a workflow where you send content that shows them appreciation for choosing you!

 Read more: B2C marketing automation – how and why?

 Sell out inventory automation

 We know you’ve been there.
 When you find yourself high in stock of a certain product and just want to figure out a way to sell more!
 Use marketing automation to actively promote that product to customers who purchase something similar!
 Let’s say you want to get rid of socks.
 First – set entering criteria for customers who buy underwear of any kind, or shoes and other accessories.
 Then you create content that promotes the socks!
 Add an offer in the automation too, it increases the chances of customers buying the socks.

 Read more: How you set up marketing automation workflows

-It’s not hard to work with marketing automation – it’s fun and rewarding when you’ve chosen the right platform and have a set of good strategies.
+It’s not hard to work with marketing automation to grow both your online store and well as the physical store – it’s fun and rewarding when you’ve chosen the right platform and have a set of good strategies.
 We hope you got some inspiration from these examples, you can find more on the same note here: 10 examples of marketing automation